 Determine that all conditions of the Order or CAL are satisfied (if required for restart).
 If applicable, the NRC and the licensee should clearly understand what actions remain to be completed and how the licensee will demonstrate their completion (Panel).

-Prior to restart, verify the completion of all items on the Restart Checklist and ensure proper documentation (make available, if possible) (Panel).
+Prior to restart, verify the completion of all items on the Restart Checklist and ensure proper documentation (make publicly available, if possible) (Panel).

-Conduct a public meeting to discuss restart readiness.
+Conduct an Observation public meeting to discuss restart readiness.
 This meeting should be held near the site, when all other closeout actions are completed.
 The meeting should be held as close to the restart date as possible, but always prior to the restart authorization date (Panel and Communication Team).

 B.5 RESTART AUTHORIZATION